 The Foundation and the BIA help launch Leadership New Hampshire, a program aimed at introducing emerging leaders to one another and encouraging civic engagement

 1992 Leadership New Hampshire launches

 The John F. and Dorothy H. McCabe Environmental Fund is established to support environmental organizations working to enhance land and natural resource conservation statewide.

 The Foundation expands into 37 Pleasant St., Concord, an award-winning renovated building that began life as a Baptist church in 1853.

 NH Healthy Kids, committed to providing access to affordable health coverage to the state’s uninsured children, is established with support from the Foundation.

 Caroline Gross held many positions in New Hampshire government and was House Majority Leader when she passed away in 1993.
 Her family, friends, and colleagues set up a fellowship in her name to nurture the next generation of public servants.

 1993 Caroline Gross

-The Upper Valley Community Foundation (now the Upper Valley Region) becomes the Foundation’s third region.
+The Upper Valley Community Foundation (now the Upper Valley Region) becomes the Foundation’s fourth region.

 The Winthrop and Bernice Perry Scholarship Fund is established to support students living in Wilton and the surrounding area.
 By 2012, more than 360 individual scholarship funds will have been set up at the foundation.